SebastienBoisard/SebastienBoisard/README.md

 My linkedin: https://www.linkedin.com/in/sebastien-boisard/

-  - I love Go :heart:
+  - I love Go and Rust :heart:
   - but I can also code in Python :wink:
   - I'm passionate about distributed systems (microservice and/or event-drive architecture, scalabilty, security, monitoring, control and documentation)
   - I practice team managment, agility, synchronous and asynchronous communication and many other soft skills
-  - I know some tools :hammer_and_wrench: like docker, gitlab, jenkins, mysql, mongodb, redis, rabbitmq...
+  - I know some tools :hammer_and_wrench: like Docker, Kubernetes, Gitlab, MySQL, Postgres, MongoDB, Redis, RabbitMQ...

 Some of my public projects: